Atomwaffen Division

-The Atomwaffen Division (Atomwaffen meaning "nuclear weapons" in German), also known as the National Socialist Resistance Front, is an international far-right extremist and neo-Nazi terrorist network.
-Formed in 2013 and based in the Southern United States, it has since expanded across the United States and into the United Kingdom, Canada, Germany, the Baltic states, and other European countries.
-The group is described as a part of the alt-right by some journalists, but it rejects the label and it is considered extreme even within that movement.
-It is listed as a hate group by the Southern Poverty Law Center (SPLC), and it is also designated as a terrorist group by multiple governments, including the United Kingdom and Canada.
+The Atomwaffen Division (Atomwaffen meaning "atomic weapons" in German), also known as the National Socialist Resistance Front, was an international far-right extremist and neo-Nazi terrorist network.
+Formed in 2015 and based in the Southern United States, it expanded across the United States and several other countries worldwide.
+Atomwaffen was described as "one of the most violent neo-Nazi movements in the 21st century".

-Members of the Atomwaffen Division have been held responsible for a number of murders, planned terrorist attacks, and other criminal actions.
+It was listed as a hate group by the Southern Poverty Law Center (SPLC), and it was also designated as a terrorist group by multiple governments, including the United Kingdom and Canada.
+Members of the Atomwaffen Division have been held responsible for a number of murders, bombings, planned terrorist attacks, and other criminal actions.